 Businesses with yearends of 31st March 2019 will not start until a year later.
 Your first return will be from 1st April 2020 to 30th June 2020 and will need to be submitted by 31st July 2020.

 Top Tip – Businesses - Change your yearend to 31st March so that you delay this by a year.
 However this is not an option for Landlords as your tax year by statute runs to the 5th of April.

-Those with turnover below the first threshold (yet to be confirmed but likely to be around the VAT threshold, currently £85,000) will be introduced in April 2019.
+Those with turnover below the first threshold will be introduced in later.